NillionNetwork/nada-numpy/README.md

 poetry run pytest
 ```

+## Join Nillion community and contribute

+Please join the Nillion community on [Discord](https://discord.com/invite/nillionnetwork).

+See the [CONTRIBUTING](./CONTRIBUTING.md) file for how to contribute to `nada-numpy`.

 ## License

 This project is licensed under the Apache2 License.
 See the LICENSE file for details.